paranormalhacktivity/advent_of_code_2022/day_3/README.md

+# Challenge

---- Day 3: Rucksack Reorganization ---
+## --- Day 3: Rucksack Reorganization ---

 One Elf has the important job of loading all of the rucksacks with supplies for the jungle journey.
 Unfortunately, that Elf didn't quite follow the packing instructions, and so a few items now need to be rearranged.